-L The length of the element (default: 0m).

-WAKEF Attach wakefield that was defined using the WAKE command.

-ELEMEDGE The edge of an element is specified in s coordinates in meters.
+- L The length of the element (default: 0m). - ELEMEDGE The edge of an element is specified in s coordinates in meters.
 This edge corresponds to the origin of the local coordinate system and is the physical start of the element.
 (Note that in general the fields will extend in front of this position.)
 The physical end of the element is determined by ELEMEDGE and its physical length.
-(Note again that in general the fields will extend past the physical end of the element.)

-PARTICLEMATTERINTERACTION Attach a handler for particle matter interaction, see Chapter Particle Matter Interaction.

-- X X-component of the position of the element in the laboratory coordinate system. - Y Y-component of the position of the element in the laboratory coordinate system. - Z Z-component of the position of the element in the laboratory coordinate system.

-THETA Angle of rotation of the element about the y-axis relative to the default orientation, $\mathbf{n} = (0,0,1)^{\mathrm{T}}$ .

-PHI Angle of rotation of the element about the x-axis relative to the default orientation, $\mathbf{n} = (0,0,1)^{\mathbf{T}}$

-PSI Angle of rotation of the element about the z-axis relative to the default orientation, $\mathbf{n} = (0,0,1)^{\mathbf{T}}$

-ORIGIN 3D position vector.
-An alternative to using X, Y and Z to position the element.
-Can't be combined with THETA and PHI.
-Use ORIENTATION instead.

-ORIENTATION Vector of Tait-Bryan angles bib.tait-bryan.
-An alternative to rotate the element instead of using THETA, PHI and PSI.
-Can't be combined with X, Y and Z, use ORIGIN instead.

-- DX Error on x-component of position of element.
+(Note again that in general the fields will extend past the physical end of the element.) - X X-component of the position of the element relative to the position of the first beamline which it is part of and which uses absolute positioning. - Y Y-component of the position of the element relative to the position of the first beamline which it is part of and which uses absolute positioning. - Z Z-component of the position of the element relative to the position of the first beamline which it is part of and which uses absolute positioning. - THETA Angle of rotation of the element about the y-axis relative to the orientation of the first beamline which it is part of and which uses absolute positioning. - PHI Angle of rotation of the element about the x-axis relative to the orientation of the first beamline which it is part of and which uses absolute positioning. - PSI Angle of rotation of the element about the z-axis relative to the orientation of the first beamline which it is part of and which uses absolute positioning. - DX Error on x-component of position of element.
 Doesn't affect the design trajectory. - DY Error on y-component of position of element.
 Doesn't affect the design trajectory. - DZ Error on z-component of position of element.
 Doesn't affect the design trajectory.